 9. Build content using a practical approach

 Practical examples and specific explanations of results that users might have after completing each step in the user manual should be included wherever possible.
-The user should know what feedback they may receive from the product; what they might see or here at any step of the process.
+The user should know what feedback they may receive from the product; what they might see or hear at any step of the process.

 10. Explain symbols, icons and codes early